M66B/FairEmail/FAQ.md

 ## Authorizing accounts

-For support on authorizing an account you should consult the documentation of your provider.
+In most cases the quick setup will be able to automatically identify the right configuration.

+If the quick setup fails, you'll need to manually setup an account (to receive email) and an identity (to send email).
+For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

 Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.
-To setup an account (to receive email) and an identity (to send email) you need the IMAP and SMTP server addresses and port numbers, whether STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

 In some cases you'll need to enable external access to your account and/or to use a special (app) password, for instance when two factor authentication is enabled.